jasshone/jasshone.github.io/posts/2025-08-19-Beyond-I-Con.md

 We observe that Total Variation distance performs particularly well when combined with distance-based similarity measures across multiple tasks.
 Beyond its strong final performance, Total Variation demonstrates superior optimization stability compared to KL divergence.
 This may be related to its $L_1$-norm properties, which provide a more balanced treatment of probability differences and more well-behaved gradients during training.

-### Practical Implications

-The discovery of training instability in certain divergence combinations has immediate practical implications.
-Methods that appear competitive in preliminary experiments may fail during extended training or deployment.
-Our systematic exploration provides practitioners with guidance on which combinations to avoid and which to prioritize for stable, reliable performance.

 ## Limitations and Future Directions